 About Us

-We are a faith-based, health and human services organization that provides housing, health care and emergency assistance to thousands of people every day with programs that serve the whole person and respond to some of our community’s most serious challenges.
+We are a faith-based, health and human services organization that addresses homelessness, affordable housing, domestic violence, community health and hunger and helps thousands of people every day with programs that serve the whole person and respond to some of our community’s most serious challenges.

 Founded in 1912, LSS is one of Central Ohio’s largest nonprofits and takes a leadership role in responding to the challenges that face people experiencing poverty and/or homelessness, seniors, and victims/survivors of domestic violence.
 Driven by faith, we continue our mission of creating a better world by serving people in need by responding to our community’s evolving unmet needs with dignity and respect while providing compassionate, professional care.